Greg Canuteson

 Greg Canuteson (born May 30, 1967) is an American lawyer and politician from Liberty, Missouri.
 A member of the Democratic Party, he served in the Missouri House of Representatives from 1992 through 1996.
 He later went on to be elected mayor of Liberty, Missouri in 2008.
+Mr. Canuteson is the current Mayor of Liberty Missouri beginning his latest term in 2023.